-Here you will find out how to contact Oldsmobile if you need assistance.
+Here you will find out how to contact GMC if you need assistance.
 This section also tells you how to obtain service publications and how to report any safety defects.

-8-2 Customer Satisfaction Procedure 8-9 Warranty Information 8-4 Customer Assistance for Text Telephone 8-9 Reporting Safety Defects to the United (TTY) Users States Government 8-4 Customer Assistance Offices 8-10 Reporting Safety Defects to the 8-5 GM Mobility Program for Persons Canadian Government with Disabilities 8-10 Reporting Safety Defects to General Motors 8-6 Oldsmobile Roadside Assistance Program 8-10 Ordering Owner Publications in Canada Features and Benefits 8-7 Courtesy Transportation
+8-2 Customer Satisfaction Procedure 8-8 Courtesy Transportation 8-4 Customer Assistance for Text Telephone 8-10 Warranty Information (TTY) Users 8-10 Reporting Safety Defects to the United 8-4 Customer Assistance Offices States Government 8-5 GM Mobility Program for Persons 8-11 Reporting Safety Defects to the with Disabilities Canadian Government 8-6 Roadside Assistance 8-11 Reporting Safety Defects to General Motors 8-7 Canadian Roadside Assistance